Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness

 - Use a roller, guides, or a pasta machine to set the thickness.

-- Cut all matching button blanks before the sheet warms up too much.
+- Cut all matching button blanks before the slab warms up too much.

 - Pierce the sew-through holes while the clay is still raw.